Skip to content

 Key policy changes

-Under the new policy, we'll eliminate system improvement costs for most new customers – except in extraordinary circumstances – and increase our maximum contribution allowance to offset extension costs.
+Under the new policy, we've eliminated system improvement costs for most new customers – except in extraordinary circumstances – and have increased our maximum contribution allowance to offset extension costs.

 Learn about this and other policy changes in the sections below.

-• We'll increase our investment so that most projects will no longer be required to contribute to system improvement costs.
+• We've increased our investment so that most projects are no longer required to contribute to system improvement costs.

-• This change will eliminate system improvement costs for more customers and provide a simpler cost model for customers, except in rare cases where system improvement costs are very high relative to the corresponding customer load/benefits.
+• This change eliminates system improvement costs for more customers and provides a simpler cost model for customers, except in rare cases where system improvement costs are very high relative to the corresponding customer load and/or benefits.

-• This will help to remove investment uncertainty for developers to help developments be completed faster.
+• This change helps remove investment uncertainty for developers to help complete developments faster.

 Customer connection size BC Hydro's System Improvement Investment

-Over 1 MVA $1 million per MVA, pro-rated by kVA up to a maximum of $10 million
+Over 1 MVA $1 million per MVA, pro-rated by kilovolt-ampere (kVA) up to a maximum of $10 million

 If the system improvement cost exceeds BC Hydro's maximum investment of $1 million per MVA, up to a maximum of $10 million, the customer will pay for the balance of the system improvement cost.

-• We'll increase our maximum contribution allowance towards extension costs and allow contributions to offset service connection costs to further reduce new customers' costs.
+• We've increased our maximum contribution allowance towards extension costs and now allow contributions to offset service connection costs to further reduce new customers' costs.

-• We updated the maximum contribution allowance calculation to improve alignment with the revenue BC Hydro expects to receive from a new connection.
+• We've updated the maximum contribution allowance calculation to improve alignment with the revenue we expect to receive from a new connection.

 • Our contribution will be updated annually by the approved general rate increase.